-At the end of 2005, the Tribute Visitors' Center will open across from the World Trade Center site, creating an interactive learning environment for visitors to the WTC site that are seeking a connection between themselves and the historic events of September 11, 2001.
-This project focuses on the planning, design, and construction of a 6,000 square foot space dedicated to telling the human stories about the events of February 26, 1993 and September 11, 2001.
-The Tribute Center is expected to open in two phases: the first consisting of the opening of the essential visitor center elements, along with retail and orientation services, and the second consisting of the opening of permanent and changing exhibits.
+In early 2006, the Tribute Center will open across from the World Trade Center site, creating an interactive learning environment for visitors to the WTC site that are seeking a connection between themselves and the historic events of September 11, 2001.
+This project focuses on the planning, design, and construction of approximately 6,000 square foot space dedicated to telling the human stories about the events of February 26, 1993 and September 11, 2001.
 The Tribute Center will offer galleries, exhibits, educational merchandise, space for community and special events, and guided tours around the perimeter of the WTC Site.
-It expects to be open for a minimum of 5 years, effectively bridging the gap between the present day and the completion of the future permanent WTC Memorial, "Reflecting Absence."
+It is expected to be open for a minimum of 5 years, effectively bridging the gap between the present day and the completion of the future permanent WTC Memorial, "Reflecting Absence."
 The Tribute Center is currently in the process of schematic design with BKSK Architects.
-Later this spring, the design development period will begin and a project management/owner's representation firm will be hired to coordinate the overall development process.
-This summer, the Tribute Center expects to conduct its first "pilot" of the volunteer training program.
+An Owner's Representative, Landair Project Resources, was hired in the spring and assisted in selecting a Construction Manager, Cauldwell Wingate.
+Starting in September, the Tribute Center expects to conduct its first "pilot" of the volunteer training program, and will begin tours around the site late this year.
+Construction is scheduled to begin during the summer of 2005, and the Tribute Center is expected to open to the public in spring 2006.